Nexmo/conversation-ios-quickstart/docs/enable-audio.md

 ### 1.6 Navigate to ChatViewController

-As we mentioned above, creating a conversation results from a call to the the new() method.
-In the absence of a server we’ll ‘simulate’ the creation of a conversation within the app when the user clicks the chatBtn.
+As we mentioned above, creating a conversation results from a call to the the `new()` method.
+In the absence of a server we’ll 'simulate' the creation of a conversation within the app when the user clicks the chatBtn.

 When we construct the segue for `ChatViewController`, we pass the first conversation so that the new controller.
 Remember that the `CONVERSATION_ID` comes from the id generated in [the first quickstart](https://github.com/Nexmo/conversation-ios-quickstart/blob/master/docs/1-simple-conversation.md#12---create-a-conversation).